-In this section, we show that to achieve CPA security for lazy parties, (1) the sender must generate a secret key and (2) the encryption phase requires at least two rounds.
-Neither of them is satisfied in the usual public-key encryption.

-Roughly speaking, the reason why secure schemes require the generation of a secret key for a sender is that if the messages to be encrypted are valuable to the receiver but not to the sender, the sender does not use good randomness and thus the adversary can correctly guess which of the challenge messages was encrypted because she knows all the inputs to the sender.
+The first observation for achieving the security for lazy parties is that the sender must generate a secret key and the encryption phase requires at least two rounds, neither of them is satisfied in the usual public-key encryption.
+Roughly speaking, the reason why secure schemes require to generate a secret key for a sender is that if the messages to be encrypted are valuable for the receiver but not for the sender, the sender does not use good randomness and thus the adversary can correctly guess which of the challenge messages was encrypted because she known all the input to the sender.
 Furthermore, even if the sender has his secret key, if the encryption phase is 1-round, there is an adversary who can guess the challenge correctly.
-Consider an adversary who submits challenge messages where one consists of the same two messages and the other consists of different two messages, and all the messages are valuable to the receiver but not to the sender.
-Then the sender does not use good randomness, and thus the adversary can choose randomness for encryption.
+Consider an adversary who submits challenge messages, and all the messages are valuable for the receiver but not for the sender.
+Then the sender does not use good randomness, and thus the adversary can correctly does not use good randomness, and thus the adversary can choose randomness for encryption.
 If she choose the same random strings for two challenge messages, then although the adversary does not know the secret key of the sender, since the encryption is 1-round, she can correctly guess which of the challenges was encrypted by checking whether given two challenge ciphertexts are the same or not.